haardiksagar/haardiksagar/README.md

 - 🌱 I’m currently learning: **System Design**

-- 🤝 I’m looking for help with: **how to build something and scale i**
+- 🤝 I’m looking for help with: **how to build something and scale it**

 - 📫 How to reach me: **haardiiksagar@gmail.com**